 8. Set yourself targets and have clear goals

-To maintain perspective and stay motivated, you should bear in mind why you chose to learn English.
+To maintain perspective and stay motivated, bear in mind why you chose to learn English in the first place.

 What are your targets? i.e. Do you want to study in English?
 Did you just want to learn a new language?
 Is it to make things more convenient when you travel to English-speaking countries?

 if English is not your first language: at what age did you learn it?

 for me it was around 9? but i mean, till this day i’m obviously still learning new words and get corrected on stuff i’ve apparently been pronouncing wrong 🙃